 Surfing Lessons with Naturexperience

-Peniche is already considered the best surfing location in location, due to the design of the beaches, and as far as I can tell, Baleal Beach is the best location in the world to have surfing lessons.
-There are actually three beaches all next to each other (Baleal North, Baleal South and Dunas Beach), but facing different directions so that you can get lessons almost regardless of the direction of the wind and surf.
-An artificial spit was built out to an island with several rental homes on it, and with beaches on either side of the spit.
-Then there is a third beach a mile or so further south, closer to the city itself.
+Peniche is already considered the best surfing location in location, due to the design of the beaches.
+As far as I can tell, Baleal Beach is the best location in the world to have surfing lessons.
+The three beaches in Peniche face different directions so that you can get lessons almost regardless of the direction of the wind and surf.

 High Performance Surfing Center of Peniche